-- Clinical Program Director signature, date, and comments. - o BMT quality committee chair signature, date, and comments. - Designated staff initials signifying review occurred and clinical meeting results presentation date. - Quality meeting results presentation date, if required.
+- o Clinical Program Director signature, date, and comments. - o BMT quality committee chair signature, date, and comments. - Designated staff initials signifying review occurred and clinical meeting results presentation date. - Quality meeting results presentation date, if required.

-Audits shall be conducted on a regular basis by an individual with sufficient expertise to identify problems, but who is not solely responsible for the process being audited.
+B4.8.1 Audits shall be conducted on a regular basis by an individual with sufficient expertise to identify problems, but who is not solely responsible for the process being audited.